hbctraining/DGE_workshop/lessons/02_DEG_QC_analysis.md

 ## Saving the Project

-Now we are set up to run the comparisons between the 3 groups and get lists of differentially expressed genes. **Make sure you save your R session as you quit RStudio to your DEanalysis project, so you don't lose all your work from this setting up module!**
+Now we are set up to run the comparisons between the 3 groups and get lists of differentially expressed genes. **Make sure you save your R session as you quit RStudio to your DEanalysis project, so you don't lose your work from this morning's modules!**

 ---